ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 DB authentication details for PostgREST are stored in a Kubernetes `Secret`.
 The `Secret` is **always** automatically created to point to the internal PostgreSQL server, if that is enabled.
-Otherwise, he following Helm values under `postgrest.db_auth_secret` take effect:
+Otherwise, the following Helm values under `postgrest.db_auth_secret` take effect:

  * `create`: Whether to create a `Secret` or not.
    * If unset, an existing one has to be provided via `name`.